6.1 Common Hand Tools

 - Framing square

-- Drywall square (sometimes called a T-square)
+- Drywall square (also known as T-square)

 - Machinist square